OctoPrint/octoprint.org/download/index.md

 > 🤚 **Before you begin**
 >
 > Read and follow these instructions **precisely**.
-Most importantly, **leave the system username as "pi", do not change it to anything else or OctoPrint won't work!**.
+Most importantly, **leave the system username as "pi", do not change it to anything else or OctoPrint won't work!**

 1. If you haven't already, **download and install [Raspberry Pi Imager](https://raspberrypi.org/software)** on your computer